Technology Ad Spend Learning

 Find out more

-In a webinar with The Drum, two media moguls unpack the mounting complexities of evolving platforms and how to embrace the eclectic media landscape.
+In a webinar with The Drum, two media moguls unpack the mounting complexities of evolving platforms and break down the challenges of omnichannel marketing to help marketers embrace the eclectic media landscape.

-With more platforms and more adtech becoming available to marketers, they are more connected to their target audiences than ever.
+With more platforms and adtech becoming available to marketers, brands are more connected to their target audiences than ever.
 But while it’s a goldrush of sorts, it is also a minefield.

-The good news is that there is a proliferation of content, which equals more media opportunity for marketers.
-In a webinar for The Drum, industry experts assessed the media landscape at present and some of the complexities in its orbit.
+The good news is that a proliferation of content equals more media opportunity for marketers.
+But in the present media landscape, there are complexities in its orbit.
+In a webinar for The Drum, industry experts sought to break down the challenges.
 Here are some of the key takeaways:

 Be subtle